Communication and Leadership

 Listening is divided into two main categories: passive and active.
 Passive listening is little more that hearing.
 It occurs when the receiver of the message has little motivation to listen carefully, such as we often do when listening to music, television, or when being polite.

-- Let the other speakers talk.
-Do not dominate the conversations.
+Lets the other speakers speak and does not dominate the conversation.

-- Plan responses after the others have finished speaking, NOT while they are speaking.
+Plans responses after others have finished speaking, NOT while they are speaking.

-- Analyze by looking at all the relevant factors and asking open-ended questions.
-Walk others through by summarizing.
+Analyzes the conversation by looking at all the relevant factors and asking open-ended questions.
+Walks others through by summarizing.

-- Take brief notes.
-This forces them to concentrate on what is being said.
+Take brief notes as needed to help them concentrate on what is being said.

 When you know something, say what you know.
 When you don't know something, say that you don't know.
 That is knowledge. — Kung Fu Tzu (Confucius)